AndCre87/andreacremaschi.github.io/index.md

-# Andrea Cremaschi
+R# Andrea Cremaschi
 <img src="MainFig2.jpg" alt="drawing" width="210"/>

 ## About my work
-I am a PostDoc Fellow in Statistics at the Yale-NUS College, in Singapore.
+I am a Senior Research Fellow in Biostatistics at the Agency for Science, Technology and Research (A*STAR), in Singapore.

 My research interests include both the methodological and applied aspects of Statistics, particularly within the Bayesian framework.